 What is a system image?

-Then, you can restore your computer easily and quickly when it faills to boot.
-And you don't need to reinstall Windows and reinstalled programs.
-This is the greatest advantages of system image.
-Built-in system image backup software and 3rd party software are the same.
+Then, you can restore your computer easily and quickly when it fail to boot.
+And you don't need to reinstall Windows and programs.
+This is the greatest advantage of system image.

 When should I create a system image backup?

-▶ You just finished a clean install of Windows and most commonly used software on your computer.
-It’s probably the best time point to image system when everything is clean and runs smoothly.
+▶ Create an initial backup after clean installation OS and commonly used programs.
+This is probably the best time point to image system, because everything is clean and your computer runs smoothly.
 Once something bad happens later, you will be able to bring computer to its original state.

 ▶ You want to replace your slower mechanical hard drive with a speedy SSD.
 You can create a system image, swap hard drive out for SSD and restore system image to SSD.
 If hard drive and SSD can be connected to your computer simultaneously, you can migrate OS from HDD to SSD by system clone (in AOMEI Backupper Professional), saving much time and effort.

-▶ When receiving some error warnings, such as "SMART failure predicted on hard disk", "Hard disk failure is imminent", and "Windows detected a hard disk problem", you need to create a system image or disk image at once.
+▶ Backup system before you disk fails.
+When receiving some error warnings, such as "SMART failure predicted on hard disk", "Hard disk failure is imminent", and "Windows detected a hard disk problem", you need to create a system image or disk image at once.
 That’s because those messages indicate your hard disk is failing.

-In the first of place, download AOMEI Backupper Standard and install it on your computer.
-Then, prepare an external hard drive and be sure it can be detected by Windows, so you can use it to store Windows 10/8/7 system image.
+Then, download AOMEI Backupper Standard and install it on your computer.
+Then, prepare an external hard drive and be sure it can be detected by Windows, so you can use it to store system image.

 Step 1.
-Move your mouse pointer to "Backup" and click on it.
+Move your mouse pointer to "Backup" after opening this software and click on it.
 Then, choose "System Backup" from the right list.

 In the pop-up window, you can choose from: